ProSE-uoft-org/group-website/content/2.documentation/contributor.md

 If you include the `website` field, clicking on your avatar will link to the website you specified.

 Otherwise it by default will link to your profile on this website.
-For example, for me it will link to [/members/grad-student/huakun-shen](/members/grad-student/huakun-shen).
+For example, for me it will link to
+<a src="/members/grad-student/huakun-shen">/members/grad-student/huakun-shen</a>

 <details>
 <summary>More Details</summary>